 Since all human beings crave love and a sense of worthiness, this idea that only some bodies are worthy and deserving of love (and others are not) is extremely destructive and is the cause of a deep suffering for a lot of people.

 The good news is that that this message that only some bodies are worthy is false.

 It is motivated by people with a bad body philosophy and also often by people who wish to control or bully others (especially women) in some way or to make money from them.

-The good news is that It is possible to stop measuring our body according to external standards and to learn, instead, to value our intrinsic worth.
+The good news is that It is possible to stop measuring our body according to external standards.
+And it is possible to learn, instead, to value our intrinsic worth.

 Our intrinsic worth is connected to our own unique goodness.
 Our unique goodness is a combination of our mind, body, emotions, and lived experience expressed for our good and the good of the whole earth.
 Each unique goodness has a special kind of beauty, and when we share our unique goodness in this way, we bring more light into the world.
 Our body is also worthy because it is part of our unique goodness, and each body has its own special beauty.

 Recognizing our own intrinsic worth is foundational to Basic Body Confidence.
 You can read more about body worthiness here, here, and here.

 One of the most important things you can do to develop Basic Body Confidence is to develop the mindset of Body Trust.
 Body Trust is the mindset that allows us to listen to the signals our body sends us about hunger, fullness, movement, and other body needs, and to respect this information as reliable and actionable.